ap-automation

 Key Questions to Ask When Choosing Your AP Automation Solution

-• Capacity: Can the software handle your business’ regular AP workload, and how much room is there to accommodate for growth?
+Capacity: Can the software handle your business’s regular AP workload, and how much room is there to accommodate growth?

-• Integrations: How well can the automation software integrate with the business’ existing infrastructure, and will there be a need for better hardware?
+Integrations: How well can the automation software integrate with the business’s existing infrastructure, and will there be a need for better hardware?

-• Features: Does the AP automation software come with all the required features like OCR for invoicing or payment scheduling?
+Features: Does the AP automation software come with all the required features, such as OCR for invoicing or payment scheduling?

 Outsourced Accounts Payable as an Alternative to AP Automation